 There are a number of prizes and awards available to win, including:

-Alfred Teddy Smith and Zsuzsi Roboz Prize The prize of £5,000 will be awarded to a young artist, aged 35 years or under, for traditional skills, used in an original way.
-All subject matter will be considered.
-The Judges will be encouraged to award the Prize to an artist who demonstrates a particular excellence in draughtsmanship and innovative thought.
+Alfred Teddy Smith and Zsuzsi Roboz Prize - A major award of £5,000, bequeathed by distinguished member of The Pastel Society, Zsuzsi Roboz (1939-2012), presented to a young artist, aged 35 or under, for traditional skills used in an original way.
 Pastels, oil pastels, charcoal, pencil, conte, sanguine, or any dry media are all acceptable.
-The award is to recognise Zsuzsi Roboz's enormous contribution to draughtsmanship.

 Annie Longley Award - £250

 Frank Herring & Sons Award - Product prize

 The Pastel Society Young Artist Award - £200